Current themed Calls for Submission: Mothers & Fathers and #GunViolence. See Below.

 Read Wren Tuatha’s interview with Califragile Featured Poet Trish Hopkinson for more insight into what we seek.

-As Time Magazine recognizes Silence Breakers, the women and men coming forward to hold sexual harassers accountable, let’s keep deepening the discussion.
+[As Time Magazine recognizes Silence Breakers, the women and men coming forward to hold sexual harassers accountable, let’s keep deepening the discussion.
 We can tell our stories and witness for those who still can’t speak publicly.
 Let’s examine the issues of power and consent.
 We hope this national conversation will be thorough, transformative and culture changing.
 In that spirit, we’ll only be publishing #MeToo submissions from women at this time.
+Mention #MeToo when submitting in this category.]

 Califragile Critiquing Services